rdc3/ngafr/README.md

-# ngafr
+# NgafrModules

-Angular libraries to create a WebRTC app based on firebase
+Angular libraries to create a WebRTC video conferencing app using firebase

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.